-In England and Wales, it has been possible to register for a civil partnership since 5 December 2005 and to register for a same sex marriage since 13 March 2014.
+In England and Wales, it has been possible to register for a same sex civil partnership since 5 December 2005, a same sex marriage since 13 March 2014 and an opposite sex civil partnership since 2 December 2019.

 Broadly speaking, civil partners and same sex spouses should enjoy the same pension benefits as opposite sex married couples.